Unforgettable 11 Day Self Drive Tour of the Complete Ring Road of Iceland & the East Fjords

 Once you hit the road again, make a stop at one of Iceland's most famous attractions and top photo spots, the Jökulsárlón glacier lagoon, where beautiful icebergs break from a glacier and sail out to the ocean.
 You can enjoy an optional cruise, on an amphibious boat or a zodiac, amongst them here.
 Take a short walk from the lagoon to the Diamond Beach, where these bergs wash upon the black sand shore like glittering jewels.

 Spend the night in Höfn.

 Day 4 - Fjords of East Iceland - Egilsstaðir

 Continue your drive eastward today, and begin a breathtaking, meandering route along the East Fjords, passing by tranquil fishing villages and sweeping coastal landscapes all along the way.

-You'll see rugged mountains and stunning bays in a very rural, historical part of Iceland, full of unspoilt landscape.
+You'll see rugged mountains and stunning bays in a very rural, historical part of Iceland, full of unspoiled landscapes.
 Consider stopping at some of the delightful villages, such as the charming and partly French Fáskrúðsfjörður, or Reyðarfjörður.
-Keep your eye out for puffins and seals along the coast, and reindeer on land.
+Keep your eye out for puffins and seals along the coast and reindeer on land.

 Spend the night in the Egilsstaðir area.